amirhajibabaei/universe2d/README.md

 # universe2d
-a fortran object for moving particles around in a 2d box
+a fortran object for moving particles around in a 2d box with massive parallelization using MPI.